 While social media profiles and targeted ads can do a lot for your visibility, no online local strategy is complete without a home for your efforts.
 The best online home you can put together is a blog.
 Blogs give consumers a reason to visit your website even when they don’t need to make a purchase.
 This keeps you on their mind.

-Well-executed blogs also attract attention which can spread virally and cause long lasting improvements in search engine traffic.
+Well-executed blogs with high quality content also attract attention which can spread virally and cause long lasting improvements in search engine traffic.
 Many businesses fail to understand how blogging should work, however.
 A successful business blog is not:

 - A company diary